tableau/Logshark/README.md

 LogShark is a command line utility that you can use to analyze and troubleshoot Tableau performance and activity.
 LogShark extracts data from Tableau Server and Desktop logs and builds a set of Tableau workbooks that provide insights into the system performance, content usage, and error conditions.

-Some common use cases for Logshark include:
+Some common use cases for LogShark include:
   * Troubleshooting issue(s) that are recorded in the logs.
   * Analyzing system metrics from log data.
   * Self-solving problems in Tableau without the fear of exposing sensitive corporate information.